TsuDhoNimh/TsuDhoNimh/README.md

 - 👋 Hi, I’m @TsuDhoNimh
-- 👀 I’m interested in griping about bugds and missing features.
+- 👀 I’m interested in griping about bugs and missing features.
 - 🌱 I’m currently learning Blender
 - 📫 How to reach me ... send me a message.